mudzereli/DayZScripts/README.md

  2. create an addons folder in your mission file if you don't already have one
  3. copy the plotbuff folder from the addons folder in the zip file to the addons folder in your mission file
  4. edit the config.sqf file in the plotbuff folder of your mission file to your liking
- 5. add this line to your mission file init.sqf
+ 5. add this line to the end of your mission file init.sqf

 ```call compile preprocessFileLineNumbers "addons\plotbuff\init.sqf";```